Haldekhiel/Task-Management-System/README.md

 git checkout -b feature/remove-tasks
 # Remove a task
-git add tasks.txt
-git commit -m "Remove a task"
-* Creates branches for adding and removing tasks, then commits changes.
+create a new branch from master where we can edit the task.txt file and remove a task then commit the changes

-4. Merge Branches and Handle Conflicts
+# Merge Branches and Handle Conflicts

 git checkout master
 git merge feature/add-tasks
 git merge feature/remove-tasks

-# Resolve conflicts in tasks.txt
+* Resolve conflicts in tasks.txt if needed , in my case there was no conflict

-git add tasks.txt
-git commit -m "Resolve merge conflicts"
-* Merges branches and resolves any conflicts.
-5. Use Git Rebase
+# Use Git Rebase

 git checkout -b feature/update-tasks
 # Update tasks